-The committee is recommended to note:
+Cabinet is recommended to note:

-4. The Council's significant challenges in relation to delivery of its statutory homeless duties; 5.
-The significant financial pressure this is placing on the Council's budget for 2025/26 and over the medium-term financial period; 6.
-That six monthly updates will be formally reported to Cabinet, including presenting a more detailed plan and dataset in future updates.
+- The Council's significant challenges in relation to delivery of its statutory homeless duties.

+- The significant financial pressure this is placing on the Council's budget for 2025/26 and over the medium-term financial period. - That six monthly updates will be formally reported to Cabinet, including presenting a more detailed plan and dataset in future updates.

-Update:
+Reason:

-The Council provides services to over 2,800 homeless households that are at various stages in the homelessness process; the Council having a statutory duty to provide housing to those who meet the criteria set out in legislation who present as homeless
+The Council provides services to over 2,800 homeless households that are at various stages in the homelessness process.

+The Council having a statutory duty to provide housing to those who meet the criteria set out in legislation who present as homeless.